Van Runs Red Light, Injures Motorcyclist

 According to California Highway Patrol's Statewide Integrated Traffic Reporting System (SWITRS), as recently as 2006, there were 82 motorcycle fatalities and 2,381 injuries among motorcyclists in the 15-to-24 age group.
 Moreover, there were 10 fatalities and 220 injuries involving motorcycles in Contra Costa County alone.

-"We commend Mr. Barr for pursuing those responsible for his accident," noted California motorcycle accident attorney and motorcycle enthusiast, Brian Chase.
+"We commend Mr. Barr for pursuing those responsible for his accident,"said California motorcycle accident attorney and motorcycle enthusiast, Brian Chase.
 "His injuries changed the course of his life and we believe he did the right thing.
 Our hope is that this lawsuit, and the similar lawsuits we have filed against companies and government entities, will motivate them to properly train their employees to drive safely and observe all traffic laws.
 Taking these prudent steps will reduce motorcycle accidents and fatalities."

 If you or a loved one has suffered serious injuries as the result of a defective auto part or vehicle, contact the experienced California auto products liability attorneys at Bisnar Chase Personal Injury Attorneys for a free consultation.
 We will use our extensive knowledge and resources to achieve the best possible results for you and your family.